Benjamín Hites: Top Race Argentina

 Hites began his racing career in 2017, competing in Top Race Argentina for RV Competición.
-The only amassed two points finishes during the season, a 9th place at the first round in San Juan, and a 10th place at the third round in Rosario.
+The only amassed two points finishes during the season, a ninth place at the first round in San Juan, and a tenth place at the third round in Rosario.
 He finished the championship in 23rd position with three points.

-He switched to Fiat Octanos for the 2018 season and only got one point finish at the fourth round in San Juan, finishing his sophomore campaign with a lone points and 25th in the drivers' championship.
+Hites switched to Fiat Octanos for the 2018 season and only got one point finish at the fourth round in San Juan, finishing his sophomore campaign with a lone points and 25th in the drivers' championship.

-His final season in 2019 would be his best, competing for Fiat Racing Team TopRace, the Chilean achieved his first podium at Salta then a maiden win at Olavarría.
+Hites' final season in 2019 would be his best, competing for Fiat Racing Team TopRace, the Chilean achieved his first podium at Salta then a maiden win at Olavarría.
 After two second places at Concordia, and a podium at the first race of the final round in Buenos Aires, he won the final race of the season.
-Hites finished the championship in 4th position with 142 points, two wins, four podiums and one fastest lap.
+Hites finished the championship in fourth position with 142 points, two wins, four podiums and one fastest lap.

 Ferrari Challenge

-For 2018, he made his debut in the Ferrari Challenge North America - Trofeo Pirelli for The Collection.
+For 2018, Hites made his debut in the Ferrari Challenge North America - Trofeo Pirelli for The Collection.
 He achieved his first podium in the first race of the second round at Circuit of the Americas.
 Hites followed this momentum by capturing his maiden car racing win in the second race.

-At the fourth round he suffered a double retirement at Montreal, two rounds later he picked up a double podium at Road Atlanta, and at the final race of the season at Monza Circuit, Hites got his second win in the series.
-He finished his maiden year in 3rd place with 130 points, two wins and five podiums.
+At the fourth round, Hites suffered a double retirement at Montreal, two rounds later he picked up a double podium at Road Atlanta, and at the final race of the season at Monza Circuit, Hites got his second win in the series.
+He finished his maiden year in third place with 130 points, two wins and five podiums.

-For the 2019 season, he competed with The Collection for a second season and fought for the title with 2018 champion Cooper MacNeil, Hites won the first race at the Circuit of the Americas and won at Sebring after starting from pole position, his only retirement and non podium finish of the season was at Laguna Seca.
-The Chilean won four straight races from Indianapolis to Homestead–Miami, entering the final round at Mugello Circuit he broke his win streak by finishing in second place in the first race, but won the final race.
+For the 2019 season, Hites competed with The Collection for a second season and fought for the title with 2018 champion Cooper MacNeil, Hites won the first race at the Circuit of the Americas and won at Sebring after starting from pole position, his only retirement and non podium finish of the season was at Laguna Seca.
+He won four straight races from Indianapolis to Homestead–Miami, entering the final round at Mugello Circuit he broke his win streak by finishing in second place in the first race, but won the final race.

 Hites came runner-up to the championship, with 243 points compared to MacNeil's 250 points.
 The Chilean acclimated, seven wins, thirteen podiums and four pole position during his title fight.

-At the end of the season, he competed in the Ferrari Challenge Finali Mondiali - Trofeo Pirelli but was unable to start the race.
+At the end of the season, Hites competed in the Ferrari Challenge Finali Mondiali - Trofeo Pirelli but was unable to start the race.